dewey92/jihad-waspada/content/post/covariance-and-contravariance-in-typescript.md

 - `{ title: string }` is more general than `{ title: string, img: string }`
 - `{ img: string }` is more general than `{ title: string, img: string }`

-Remember, when it comes to function argument, the more general type will always be the subtype of the more specific one.
+Remember, when it comes to function arguments, the more general type will always be the subtype of the more specific one.
 Thus it follows that:

 - `(b: { title: string }) => void` is the subtype of (extends) `(b: { title: string, img: string }) => void`
 - `(b: { img: string }) => void` is the subtype of (extends) `(b: { title: string, img: string }) => void`

-From these premises, it makes total sense if `infer T` should give you `{ title: string, img: string }` as it is the very least compatible type for each of the `BlogFn` constituents.
+From these premises, it makes total sense if `infer T` should give you `{ title: string, img: string }` as it is the very minimum compatible type for each of the `BlogFn` constituents: it's now capable to handle both `{ title }` and `{ img }`.
 And indeed, the resulting type of `WhatAmI` is `{ title: string, img: string }` 🙂.

 ---